Rasheedat Ajibade: International career

 In February 2018, Ajibade alongside Joy Jegede, Osarenoma Igbinovia and 18 other players were selected by head coach, Thomas Dennerby to represent Nigeria at the inaugural edition of WAFU Cup in Côte d'Ivoire.
 In the second group game of the regional tournament, Ajibade scored a hat-trick to take Nigeria to the semi-finals with a game left.

 Ajibade was part of the 2018 African Nations Championship Nigeria women's national football team where she won the tournament alongside the team.
 She captained the Super Falcons for the first time in a 1-0 friendly victory over Slovenian club, Olimpija Lubijana in Vienna, Austria.

+On 24 May 2019, Ajibade was called up to the Nigeria squad for the 2019 FIFA Women's World Cup.

+Ajibade was called up to the Nigeria squad for the 2022 Women's Africa Cup of Nations.

+On 16 June 2023, she was included in the 23-player Nigerian squad for the FIFA Women's World Cup 2023.

+During the Olympic qualifiers for the Paris 2024 Olympics, Ajibade scored a crucial penalty for the Super Falcons in their match against South Africa.
+This victory secured Nigeria's qualification for the competition, which begins in July 2024.

+Ajibade was called up to the Nigeria squad for the 2024 Summer Olympics.

+Ajibade captained the Nigerian team at the 2024 Women's Africa Cup of Nations.
+On 26th July 2025, they won the tournament after a 3-2 victory over hosts Morocco.
+She was named Player of the Tournament.

+International goals

 Personal life

 In the summer of 2020, Rasheedat Ajibade launched the annual #StandOutWithRASH campaign, in partnership with leading Nigerian athlete branding company, EaglesTracker.
 It is a social media campaign aimed at promoting grassroots football talents within Nigeria.
 Rasheedat Ajibade uses her social media platform to provide visibility, encouragement, as well as football boots, jerseys and cash prizes to aspiring footballers who show how they stand out on the football field.

 She also launched her official brand, RASH, which features a unique merchandise collection available for purchase to fans online.
 The brand is also involved in several other efforts within Nigeria.

+Rasheedat Ajibade Foundation recently launched a footballer-focused medical outreach, partnering with The Balm InfusClinic to educate players on life-saving techniques.
+The program, conducted in Lagos, Nigeria, included CPR and first aid training for FC Robo Queens and Ighalo Football Academy.
+Atletico Madrid star Rasheedat Ajibade, who initiated the foundation, aims to empower Nigerian youths.
+Known for her football achievements, including success with Atletico de Madrid and contributions to Nigeria's national team, Her foundation demonstrates a commitment to both sports and community empowerment.

+Ajibade is a devout Christian, and in a 2022 match for the national team after scoring a goal she wore a t-shirt under her jersey with written "Thank You Jesus".